Bring Your Own LLM (BYOM)

 Enterprise Add-on.
 Contact sales to enable BYOM for your account.

 Bring Your Own LLM (BYOM) lets you use your own accounts with model providers such as OpenAI, Anthropic, and Google when using Zep Cloud.
-You keep using Zep’s orchestration, context, and security controls while routing inference through credentials you manage.
+You keep using Zep’s agent memory, context assembly, and governance controls, routing inference through credentials you manage.
 This approach ensures:

 Zep intentionally sets thinking and reasoning budgets off or low to minimize cost and latency.
 We recommend using smaller, faster models optimized for speed rather than extended reasoning.